jniemann66/code-task/README.md

 and do a basic flight search:

-the cities shoould auto-complete when you type 2-3 characters ...
+the cities should auto-complete when you type 2-3 characters ...

 From: syd